Skip to main content

 For echoblog-ger.blogspot.com

 Once upon a time a fisher man went out to sea and fetched some crabs.
-He placed the crabs in a bucket at the seashore and left to go attend to his fishing net.
+He placed the crabs in a bucket by the seashore and left to go attend to his fishing net.

 The crabs filled with excitement that their captor was nowhere in sight, decided that it was time to get away and crawl back into the sea.